alesandreo/pragprog/highlights.md

 ##### page 41:
 Get into the habit of being constantly critical of your code.
 Look for any opportunities to reorganize it to improve its structure and orthogonality.
 This process is called *refactoring*, and it's so important that we've dedicated a section to it.

+#### page 96:
+Remember, if you see hoof prints, think horses -- not zebras.
+The OS is probably not broken.
+And the database is probably just fine.